Even Evil Has Standards: Film

 - The Godfather:

-- Jack Woltz ends up sleeping with the head of his prized racehorse Khartoum after Tom Hagen (visiting Woltz on unrelated business) witnesses a series of events that imply Woltz molested the child of a woman seeking a role in a film, in exchange for the role.
+- Jack Woltz ends up sleeping with the severed head of his prized racehorse Khartoum, all because Tom Hagen (visiting Woltz on unrelated business) witnesses a series of events that imply Woltz molested the child of a woman seeking a role in a film, in exchange for the role.

 - Gone Baby Gone: many of the hero's friends are drug dealers and criminals but all are appalled by anyone who would harm a child.
 Cheese stands out as he is a violent psychopath who responds to such accusations poorly.
 Some of them, such as Stevie, even try to help by putting up posters and Bubba leads cops to where a child murderer is hiding.